CryptoBLK/Abelian/CONTRIBUTING.md

 ### Preliminaries

-- The project MUST use the git distributed revision control system.
+- The project SHALL use the git distributed revision control system.
-- The project MUST be hosted on github.com or equivalent, herein called the "Platform".
+- The project SHALL be hosted on gitlab.com or equivalent, herein called the "Platform".
-- The project MUST use the Platform issue tracker.
+- The project SHALL use the Platform issue tracker.
-  - Non-GitHub example:
+  - Non-GitLab example:
     - "Platform" could be a vanilla git repo and Trac hosted on the same machine/network.
     - The Platform issue tracker would be Trac.
 - The project SHOULD have clearly documented guidelines for code style.